 Strategy regarding teaching and Covid 19

-The global spread of covid-19 is having a massive impact on universities around the world.
+Since spring 2020, the Covid-19 pandemic has had a massive impact on universities and students around the world.
 It is understandable that both current and prospective students may be concerned about the impact the pandemic may have on their studies, and whether there is a need to change plans.

 For the most recent university-wide information for students regarding the corona virus, please visit the following page: